mikedesu/raylib-rpg-c/src/PLAN.md

   - `logic_init()` had the same skipped stairs-assignment bug
   - `tile_has_door(vec3)` incorrectly used `current_floor` instead of `loc.z`
   - non-`NPCS_ALL_AT_ONCE` turn handling could route non-NPC ids into `handle_npc()` and throw `std::bad_optional_access`
+  - generated closed doors were not rendered/discovered correctly on first sight because tile discovery treated the door tile itself as fully blocked
+  - prop placement could soft-block room ingress by placing solid props on chokepoints or immediate doorway approaches
+  - `tile_t` could accept a second `ENTITY_DOOR` cache entry on the same tile

 ## Verification